StarsByThePocketful/siwu0093/README.md

 Gameplay Mechanics:

 •	The player moves by entering w/a/s/d for up/left/down/right, or types status to view current treasure counts.
-    The player can also type STOP to quit the game and show the current status.
+    The player can also type STOP to quit the game, with the current status shown.
 The command is case-sensitive.

 •	If an invalid command is entered or a move would exceed the map boundary, the system displays an error and prompts again until a valid command is given.